Ryan Kaine is on the hunt…

 No bloody way.

-So, Danny asked himself, now he’d made the trip, what was he going to do?
+So, since he’d made the trip, what was he going to do?

 He couldn’t exactly breach the fortress, knock on the front door, and ask the householder how long he’d been beating his wife.
 No way.
 There could only be one response to such a question.